MTN Ghana supports Ngleshie Alata Traditional Council towards Homowo Festival celebration | Ghana News Agency

 By Emelia Nkrumah

 Accra, Aug.
-20, GNA – MTN Ghana as part of its Corporate Social Responsibility (CSR) activities, has presented a cheque for GHS10,000.00 to support the Ngleshie Alata Traditional Council in Jamestown to celebrate the festival.
+21, GNA – MTN Ghana as part of its Corporate Social Responsibility (CSR) activities, has presented a cheque for GHS 10,000.00 to support the Ngleshie Alata Traditional Council in Jamestown to celebrate the festival.

 It also presented MTN airtime worth GHS1,000 and drink hampers.